gomorpheus/morpheus-apidoc/source/includes/_deployments.md

-phrase |  | Filter by wildcard search of name and description name |  | Filter by name description |  | Filter by description
+phrase |  | Filter by wildcard search of name and description name |  | Filter by name description |  | Filter by description dateCreated |  | Filter by dateCreated, the created timestamp is more recent or equal to the date specified lastUpdated |  | Filter by lastUpdated, the last modified timestamp is more recent or equal to the date specified

 ## Get a Specific Deployment